lucia-auth/lucia/docs/pages/upgrade-v3/prisma/mysql.md

 The v3 Prisma adapter now requires all fields to be `camelCase`.

-**Migration must be handled manually or else there's a high likelihood you will lose all your data**. **Do NOT use Prisma's migration tools as is**.
+**Migration must be handled manually or else you will lose all your data**. **Do NOT use Prisma's migration tools as is**.
 Read this guide carefully as some parts depend on your current structure (**especially the table names**), and feel free to ask questions on our Discord server if you have any questions.

 ## Update session table